bjourne/rt-article/README.md

-# Performance Survey of Modern Ray/Triangle Intersection Algorithms
+# Performance of Ray/Triangle Intersection Algorithms in Embree

-This repository contains raw data and information on how to reproduce benchmark figures from my unpublished article "Performance Survey of Modern Ray/Triangle Intersection Algorithms."
+This repository contains raw data and information on how to reproduce benchmark results from my unpublished article "Performance of Ray/Triangle Intersection Algorithms in Embree."

 ## Reproduction instructions